usnistgov/800-63-3/sp800-63b/sec8_security.md

 | Online guessing | Use authenticators that generate high entropy output.
 | | Use an authenticator that locks up after a number of repeated failed activation attempts.
 | Endpoint compromise | Use hardware authenticators that require physical action by the subscriber.
-| | Provide secure display of identity of verifier and relying party.
+| | Provide secure display of identity of verifier and RP.
 | | Maintain software-based keys in restricted-access storage.

 There are several other strategies that may be applied to mitigate the threats described in Table 5: